top of page

 Executive Contributor Dr. Michael Sims

-Dr. Michael Sims integrated approach to body, mind, and spirit resonates deeply with the core tenets of Buddhist philosophy, particularly the concepts of sunyata (emptiness) and interdependence (pratītyasamutpāda).
-While rooted in distinct traditions, both frameworks converge on the fundamental understanding of interconnectedness and the illusory nature of a fixed, independent, permanent self.
+The integrated approach to Body/Mind/Spirit resonates deeply with the core tenets of Buddhist philosophy, particularly the concepts of sunyata (emptiness) and interdependence (pratītyasamutpāda).
+While rooted in distinct traditions, both frameworks converge on the fundamental understanding of interconnectedness and the illusory nature of a fixed, independent permanent self.

 The photo shows a person wearing a maroon robe, viewed from behind, standing in a vast, open landscape with a distant mountain range under a bright blue sky with scattered clouds.

-• Body: The physical vessel, the foundation of our experience.
-Dr. Sims encourages practices that cultivate physical health and awareness, recognizing the body as a vital conduit for experience.
+• Body: The physical vessel, the foundation of our experience encourages practices that cultivate physical health and awareness, recognizing the body as a vital conduit for experience.

-• Mind: The realm of thoughts, emotions, and perceptions.
-He advocates for mindfulness and cognitive awareness, highlighting the mind's capacity for both liberation and suffering.
+• Mind: The realm of thoughts, emotions, and perceptions, which relate to mindfulness and cognitive awareness, highlighting the mind's capacity for both liberation and suffering.

 • Spirit: The deeper sense of connection, purpose, and meaning.
-Dr. Sims emphasizes the importance of understanding one's ‘Master Plan,’ or ‘Karmic understanding’ that guides individual growth.
+The importance of understanding one's ‘Master Plan,’ or ‘Karmic understanding’ that guides individual growth is essential to spiritual development.

 Buddhist foundations: Sunyata and interdependence